 SES ESOP Strategies can help you explore the feasibility of these options and help you find the right fit for your strategic goals.

-An ESOP feasibility study, or transaction analysis, is an important first step in providing shareholders with a blueprint of what an ESOP transaction might look like.
-It provides shareholders and key advisors with the information they need to make an informed decision and determine if an ESOP is the right liquidity and succession strategy to achieve the desired goals and outcomes.
+An ESOP feasibility study, or transaction analysis, is an important first step in providing shareholders and key advisors with the information they need to make an informed decision and determine if an ESOP is the right liquidity and succession strategy to achieve the desired goals and outcomes.

 - Anticipated range of value of the company for ESOP transaction purposes